AngeloMiletic16/edge-sensor-gateway/README.md

 ## 📋 Overview

-This project simulates a modular industrial edge gateway that collects telemetry from multiple simulated sensors (Temperature, Distance, Vibration), processes readings asynchronously, evaluates alarm conditions based on thresholds, and exposes the data to external systems.
+This project simulates a modular industrial edge gateway responsible for collecting telemetry from multiple simulated sensors such as Temperature, Distance, and Vibration sensors.
+The system continuously gathers readings, processes them asynchronously, evaluates alarm conditions based on configurable thresholds, and exposes the resulting data to external consumers through REST, WebSocket, and MQTT interfaces.

+The project is inspired by real-world industrial and Industry 4.0 scenarios, where software components often sit between sensors, devices, and higher-level applications.
+In such environments, gateway services must be able to handle concurrent data streams, detect abnormal states, provide real-time visibility, and integrate with multiple communication protocols in a reliable and maintainable way.

+The application was intentionally designed as more than a simple demo API.
+It aims to reflect the structure and responsibilities of a small edge-oriented Python system by combining:
+- asynchronous sensor polling with `asyncio`
+- event broadcasting over WebSocket
+- telemetry publishing over MQTT
+- REST endpoints for system visibility
+- modular package organization
+- configuration-driven behavior through YAML
+- automated quality checks, testing, and CI workflows

+From a software engineering perspective, the project demonstrates how Python can be used to build a cleanly structured, extensible, and testable service that resembles the kind of logic commonly found in industrial automation, telemetry pipelines, and embedded-adjacent backend systems.

 **Key design goals:**
-*   Demonstrate mastery of **Python Asyncio** for high-concurrency tasks.
+- demonstrate practical use of **Python Asyncio** for concurrent sensor processing
-*   Implement industrial communication standards (**MQTT, WebSockets**).
-*   Showcase modern **Clean Architecture** and modular package design.
-*   Ensure reliability through **Automated Testing** and **CI/CD** workflows.
+- implement common industrial communication interfaces such as **MQTT**, **HTTP**, and **WebSocket**
+- showcase a modular and maintainable architecture with separated responsibilities
+- provide a realistic portfolio example of an edge / industrial Python application
+- ensure reliability through **automated testing**, **linting**, **type checking**, and **CI/CD workflows**

 ---

-## 📸 Screenshots
+##  Screenshots

 ### Live Monitoring Dashboard
 ![Dashboard Screenshot](assets/dashboard.png)